Get smart about how Google and Facebook ad platforms are designed so you can tilt the odds back in your favor.

 The truth is anything but…

-As you will see below, the default mode to any PPC campaign created is to include the display ad network too.
+As you will see below, the default mode to any PPC campaign created is to include the Search Network and display ad network too.
 Together, you can kiss about 10% of your budget goodbye.

 If you uncheck the display network part of the buy, Google makes you feel like you are you are shooting yourself in the traffic foot with their message messaging below.